 Initial investigation of iron status

-FBC and serum ferritin are the most useful initial tests for iron depletion.
+FBC and serum ferritin are the most useful initial tests for iron depletion in most people.

 FBC may show: